 First things first, let’s get some of the technical terms, that you may have seen, out of the way.

-This basically means ‘man’ or ‘person’, such as six-person.
+This basically means ‘person’, such as six-person tent.
 This tells you the number of people a tent can take without luggage.

 Top Tip: remember to include your bag and kit as an extra person, or go one size above what you need.
 So two people need a three or four-person tent, for example.

 Polycotton Tents are tents made from a polyester and cotton blend.
 These tents don’t feature a specific Hydrostatic Head (see below).
 The fabric of a poly-cotton tent works by absorbing water then closing to create a firm fabric that allows water to bead away.
-When the fabric dries, it opens up to become extremely breathable.
+When the fabric dries, it opens up to become extremely breathable providing a whole host of benefits.
+See our polycotton tents guide.

 Hydrostatic Head is the rating of a tent's waterproof coating, known as PU.
 A Hydrostatic Head of 1000 is the legal requirement to call a tent 'waterproof' but most start at 2000.
 The higher the hydrostatic head, the better the water protection.